Grand Budapest Hotel

 The character of Jopling was inspired by World War dispatch riders.
 D

-Wes Anderson sent several of the cast/crew members robes modeled after the hotel's color scheme [...]
+Wes Anderson sent several of the cast/crew members robes modeled after the hotel's color scheme, and [...]
 D

-L'Air de Panache (The Air of Plume) was produced by a Parisian fragrance boutique for Wes Ander [...]
+L'Air de Panache (The Air of Plume) was produced by a Parisian fragrance boutique for Wes Anderson t [...]
 D

 Jean Dujardin and Vincent Cassel were considered for the part of Serge X. D

-In an interview, Saoirse Ronan said making the hotel's signature confection, the Courtisane au [...]
+In an interview, Saoirse Ronan said making the hotel's signature confection, the Courtisane au Choco [...]
 D

-When old Zero and the Author sit at their dinner table, the flower vase has two flowers: a daff [...]
+When old Zero and the Author sit at their dinner table, the flower vase has two flowers: a daffodil, [...]
 D

 M. Gustave was modelled significantly on Stefan Zweig.
 D

-During this movie, the concierges always address others and themselves with the title Monsieur. [...]
+During this movie, the concierges always address others and themselves with the title Monsieur.
+The [...]
 D

 The town of Lutz was based on Lodz, Poland.
 D

-"Not every actor in the cinema is able to be handed paragraphs and to sculpt them and shape the [...]
+"Not every actor in the cinema is able to be handed paragraphs and to sculpt them and shape them," s [...]
 D

 The double-ZZ symbol meant to be a riff on the Nazi's swastika was referred to on set as "the zig za [...]
 D